Ryamizard Ryacudu: Military career

-Following the footsteps of his father, Ryamizard enrolled in the Indonesian Military Academy (Akabri) and graduated on 1974.
+Following the footsteps of his father, Ryamizard enrolled in the Indonesian Military Academy (Akabri) and graduated in 1974.
 He rose in the ranks as a platoon commander in Kodam XII/Tanjungpura on 15 November 1976, later promoted gradually to company commander, staff of battalion operations and battalion commander.
 He was first deployed in combat against North Kalimantan Communist Party between 1976 and 1982.

-He rose to prominence in his military career after becoming the commander of Kodam V/Brawijaya in 1999 and later Kodam Jayakarta.
+Ryacudu rose to prominence in his military career after becoming the commander of Kodam V/Brawijaya in 1999 and later Kodam Jayakarta.
 During the shakeup of the political elite during Gus Dur's presidency that led up to his impeachment, Ryamizard threatened to take action against whoever was trying to disturb the peace.
 Distinguished in his role as commander of Kodam Jayakarta, Ryamizard was promoted to lieutenant general and became the Commander of Army Strategic Reserve Command, taking over from Agus Wirahadikusumah.

 As the Kostrad commander, he once led an alert call on 23 July 2001 during the Special Session of the People's Consultative Assembly (MPR), leading and coordinating soldiers from all three branches of the armed forces.
 Ryamizard clarified that the alert call was to prevent any violence resulting from political chaos such as the May 1998 riots.
 However, he stated that the TNI would remain neutral as the special session of the MPR was not their concern.
 His ability to coordinate together with the Indonesian Navy and Indonesian Air Force rewarded him with an appointment as Deputy Chief of Staff of the Army and later Chief of Staff of the Army replacing Endriartono Sutarto.

 When he was Chief of Staff of the Indonesian Army, he was once surrounded by enemy forces.
 On 20 February 2005, he led a delegation to oversee a bridge reconstruction after the 2004 Indian Ocean earthquake and tsunami when he got ambushed by 20 rebel soldiers of the Free Aceh Movement (GAM).
 As both sides engaged, Ryamizard armed himself with a MP5 submachine gun and joined TNI soldiers in returning fire and pursuing GAM forces for 30 minutes.
 As GAM soldiers retreated to nearby swamps and hills, Ryamizard instructed the soldiers to be on guard.
-A former GAM soldier once remarked in the encounter that if given the chance, Ryamizard would have been hit as they were in close combat radius of 4 meters within the general, but they choose not to shoot him due to Ryamizard's contribution in rebuilding Aceh.
+A former GAM soldier once remarked in the encounter that if given the chance, Ryamizard would have been hit as they were in close combat radius of 4 meters with the general, but they chose not to shoot him due to Ryamizard's contribution in rebuilding Aceh.
 When this occurred, Ryamizard was on his final days of his tenure as he was scheduled to hand over his position to Lieutenant General Djoko Santoso at the end of February.

 He was nominated as Commander of the Indonesian National Armed Forces at the end of Megawati Sukarnoputri's tenure as president.
 However, during the transition of power to Susilo Bambang Yudhoyono, his nomination was annulled with Endriartono Sutarto's command extended.
 Eventually, he was skipped over in favor of Air Chief Marshal Djoko Suyanto due to his annulled nomination.